 Alternatively, it does sometimes go to the other end of the spectrum, something we often observe with younger more tech literate users.
 They’ll be highly critical of everything trying to be extra-helpful with their feedback.

-Because of this, it’s important we emphasise at the beginning of the session as well as throughout the test that there’s no such thing as passing or failing in a usability test.
+Because of this, it’s important we emphasize at the beginning of the session as well as throughout the test that there’s no such thing as passing or failing in a usability test.

 Also helpful is to remind them that we didn’t design what’s being tested so they shouldn’t worry about hurting our feelings.
 Not only will we not take criticisms personally, we actually want to hear those criticisms.